vinaynaikr08/tsundoku/mobile/README.md

 npx expo prebuild
 ```

+For iOS, you may then have to go inside the `./ios` directory and make sure that the CocoaPods are installed using `pod install`.

 For Android, you may then have to open the `./android` subdirectory in Android Studio so that `gradlew` and the necessary dependencies are installed.

-Before running the tests, make sure you run the Expo server in a separate terminal window so that Detox can connect to it.
+Before running the tests, make sure you run the Expo server in a separate terminal window (using `npx expo start`) so that Detox can connect to it.

 For running in the iOS simulator (debug build):